havocesp/PySitemap/README.md

 python main.py --url="https://www.finstead.com" --domain="finstead.com"
 ```

-If you want custome path for sitemap file you can add `--output` option like below
+If you want custom path for sitemap file you can add `--output` option like below
 ```
 python main.py --url="https://www.finstead.com" --output="/custom/path/sitemap.xml"
 ```

-By default program will print parsing urls in console, but if you want to run siletnly you can add `--no-verbose` option.
+By default program will print parsing urls in console, but if you want to run silently you can add `--no-verbose` option.
 ```
 python main.py --url="https://www.finstead.com" --output="/custom/path/sitemap.xml" --no-verbose
 ```